KDScheuer/Home-Lab/provisioning/readme.md

 # Provisioning

 Zero-touch bare metal provisioning.
 Boot a node from the Rocky Linux 9 ISO, append a single boot parameter, and walk away.
-The node installs itself, calls back to the provisioning server, and Ansible converges it automatically — all before the reboot completes.
+The node installs itself, reboots, and once it comes back up Ansible converges it automatically — no manual steps required.

 ---